-Temperature control of the Rosphalt[®] LT mix is key to a successful installation process.
-These temperature parameters are provided throughout this document, but for convenience are summarized as follows:
+Temperature control of the Rosphalt mix is key to a successful installation process.
+These temperature parameters are given throughout this document, but for convenience are summarized as follows:

-Atmospheric Paving Temperature substrate and ambient temperatures need to be 4°C (40°F) and rising.
+Atmospheric Paving Temperature substrate and ambient temps need to be 4°C (40°F) and rising.
+Finished Mix Temperature measured in the truck .
+This temperature needs to be between 210°C to 232°C (410°F to 450°F).

-Finished Mix Temperature measured in the truck^{1}.
-This temperature needs to be between mixing has been completed, and the material will demonstrate the best average temperature.
-The temperature range is between 170°C (338°F) and the Finished Mix Temperature measured at the plant.

-175°C to 190°C (347°F to 374°F).

 Mix Temperature at the job site measured in the hopper or at the auger of the paver.
-At the auger, all temperature is usually between 100°C to 190°C (212°F to 374°F)2.
+At the auger, all mixing has been done, and the material will have the best average temperature.
+The temperature range is between 177°C (350°F) and the Finished Mix Temperature measured at the plant.
+Compaction Temperature temperature of the mat during the compaction process.
+This temperature is usually between $100^{\circ}$ C to $190^{\circ}$ C ( $212^{\circ}$ F to $374^{\circ}$ F) .
 Changes to this temperature range, as to accommodate tenderness of the mix, should be determined during a Test Strip installation, prior to the start of actual paving.

-Compaction Temperature temperature of the mat^{1} during the compaction process.
-This the material.
-This temperature is 60°C (140°F).
+Traffic Return Temperature surface temperature of the mat when traffic of any type can drive on the material.
+This temperature is 60°C ( 140°F ).
 The use of water to cool the mat for expedience is allowed.

-Traffic Driving Temperature surface temperature of the mat when traffic of any type can drive on

-1 - It is recommended that the temperature be taken with an internal probe but IR gun is acceptable where probe is impractical.
+$\underline{1}$ - It is recommended that the temperature be taken with an internal probe but IR gun is acceptable where probe is impractical.

-2 - The majority of the compaction is achieved at the high end of these ranges.
-Some Rosphalt® LT mixes may exhibit a tender zone and require compaction at lower temperatures.
-Compaction procedures need to be determined via a paving trial or through previous experience with Rosphalt® LT mixes.
-Some finish rolling may be required below these temperatures to remove marks and other imperfections from the pavement.
+\2 - The majority of the compaction is achieved at the high end of these ranges.
+Some Rosphalt mixes may exhibit a tender zone and require compaction at lower temperatures.
+Compaction procedures need to be determined via a paving trial, or through previous experience with Rosphalt mixes.
+Some finish rolling may be required below these temperatures, to remove marks and other imperfections from the pavement.

-COMPONENTS OF A ROSPHALT® SYSTEM
+COMPONENTS OF A ROSPHALT SYSTEM

-Rosphalt® LT Mix Additive
+Rosphalt 50 Mix Additive

-- Rosphalt® LT additive is supplied in 10.2kg (22.5 lbs.) meltable polyethylene bags, Super Sacks (40 units per sack, 816.5kg (1,800 lbs.), or loose bulk material delivered via pneumatic style tankers, depending on the storage capabilities and delivery system used by customers. - 1 unit of Rosphalt® LT = 20.4kg (45 lbs/ton) (or 2.25% by weight) of 1 Imperial ton of finished mix.
-Metric tons are added using 50 lbs/ton.
+- Rosphalt 50 additive is supplied in 10.2kg (22.5 lbs.) meltable polyethylene bags, Super Sacks (35 units per sack, 714.4kg (1,575 lbs.), or loose bulk material delivered via pneumatic style tankers, depending on the storage capabilities and delivery system used by customers. - 1 unit of Rosphalt 50 = 20.4kg (45 lbs/ton) (or 2.25% by weight) of 1 U.S. ton of finished mix.